Xanax: Uses, Withdrawal, and Misconceptions

 According to Science News, an estimated 5.6 million of the 30.6 million adults in the United States who take benzodiazepines admit to misusing benzodiazepines by taking them without a prescription or in taking the medications in a way that a doctor doesn’t recommend, such as increasing the dosages or frequency a person uses them.

 It's a Prescription, so it's Safe

 A common misconception about Xanax use is that because the medication is prescribed legally, a person cannot overdose from it.
 A person can overdose from Xanax use.
 Some of the symptoms a person may have overdosed on Xanax include clammy skin, coma, shallow or slow breathing, and a rapid or weak pulse.

 In some instances, overdose from Xanax can cause death.
-According to CNBC.com, the number of overdose deaths from benzodiazepines such as Xanax has increased by 400 percent from 2002 to 2015.
+According to CNBC.com, the number of overdose deaths from benzodiazepines has increased by 400 percent from 2002 to 2015.
 Part of the explanation for this increase is a 67 percent increase in benzodiazepine prescriptions in the United States.